 In order to do so, the Inspector will assess the Local Plan, the evidence base on which it was created, as well as all of the representations submitted during the consultation phases.

-The hearing sessions for the Examination of the Local Plan will start at 10am on Tuesday 26 September 2017.
+The hearing sessions for the Examination of the Local Plan began on Tuesday 26 September and concluded on Thursday 12 October 2017.
 The purpose of the hearings is for the Planning Inspector to examine matters relating to the ‘soundness’ of the plan in more detail.
 These matters are identified in the main issues and questions (pdf, 176 KB) paper prepared by the Planning Inspector.

 |Date||Session (start time)||Main issues|